MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-install-existing-database.md

 ## Benefits of using an existing ADSync database
 By pointing to an existing ADSync database:

-- Except for credentials information, synchronization configuration stored in the ADSync database (including custom synchronization rules, connectors, filtering, and optional features configuration) is automatically recovered and used during installation.
-Credentials used by Microsoft Entra Connect to synchronize changes with on-premises AD and Microsoft Entra ID are encrypted and can only be accessed by the previous Microsoft Entra Connect server.
+- Except for credentials information, the synchronization configuration stored in the ADSync database is automatically recovered and used during installation.
+This includes custom synchronization rules, connectors, filtering, and optional features configuration.
 - All the identity data (associated with connector spaces and metaverse) and synchronization cookies stored in the ADSync database are also recovered.
 The newly installed Microsoft Entra Connect server can continue to synchronize from where the previous Microsoft Entra Connect server left off, instead of having the need to perform a full sync.

 ## Scenarios where using an existing ADSync database is beneficial